cmbuckley/playstation-tweets/README.md

 Grab videos from a private Twitter account and share them on Slack.

+Because this accesses a private account, the Twitter stream cannot be used, but instead it can poll the [user_timeline](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/api-reference/get-statuses-user_timeline) API every 5 seconds.

 ## API Keys

 Credentials should be placed in a `.env` file or in the environment as normal.